Online Experimental Design With Estimation-Regret Trade-off Under Network Interference: Introduction

 \section{Introduction}

-Network interference has received significant attention in both the fields of causal inference~\citep{leung2022causal, leung2022rate, leung2023network} and statistical learning theory~\citep{agarwal2024multi, jia2024multi}.
-Unlike the SUTVA assumption~\citep{imbens2024causal}, network interference considers a more general scenario where the treatment received by one individual may influence the outcomes of others.
-Network interference model has been widely used in economics~\citep{arpino2016assessing, munro2021treatment} social sciences~\citep{bandiera2009social, bond201261, paluck2016changing, imbens2024causal}.
+Network interference has attracted significant attention in the fields of causal inference~\citep{leung2022causal, leung2022rate, leung2023network} and online statistical learning theory~\citep{agarwal2024multi, jia2024multi}, due to its capability to capture more complex real-world interactions.
+Unlike the SUTVA assumption~\citep{imbens2024causal}, which posits that the treatment assignment and outcomes are isolated to individuals, network interference acknowledges the influences that treatments received by one individual may have on the outcomes of others within a network.
+This model has found extensive application in economics~\citep{arpino2016assessing, munro2021treatment} and social sciences~\citep{bandiera2009social, bond201261, paluck2016changing, imbens2024causal}, where understanding such interconnected dynamics is crucial.